phillipkingston/Shopify---Change-Image-On-Hover/README.md

 # Shopify---Change-Image-On-Hover

 A few simple lines of code to swap product images on hover across collection pages and feature product sections on homepage and product pages in Shopify.
 Many projects in the Shopify App Store are a) expensive or b) do not work with the default Shopify Theme in 2020 (Debut) or c) do not work at all.
+This method doesn't use any JavaScript.

 This is very simple to implement: